U. S. Marine Corps Improves Emergency Response System with Computer-Aided Dispatch

 In 2009, a gunman opened fire at Fort Hood, Texas, killing 13 people and injuring more than 30 others.
 Soldiers and Fort Hood emergency personnel saved many lives that day, but the incident exposed gaps in the military’s emergency response model.

-Following the incident, the U.S. Secretary of Defense undertook a complete study and ordered the U.S. Armed Forces to address shortfalls in their response systems, requiring implementation of E911 systems at military bases.
+Following the incident, the U.S. Secretary of Defense undertook a complete study and ordered the U.S. Armed Forces to address shortfalls in its response systems, requiring implementation of E911 systems at military bases.
 The U.S. Marine Corps Systems Command (MCSC) was tasked with addressing the Secretary’s requirements.